martin-papy/qdrant-loader/docs/developers/cli/README.md

-# CLI Reference
+# CLI Development Guide

-This document provides comprehensive reference for the QDrant Loader command-line interface (CLI) and MCP server.
+This document provides comprehensive reference for developing with the QDrant Loader command-line interface (CLI) and MCP server.
+All commands, options, and examples are verified against the actual implementation.

 ## 📋 Table of Contents